metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Required:

-- `secret` (Attributes) Secret is the secret that contains the certificates and private key for the TLS context.
-By default, Cilium will search in this secret for the following items: - 'ca.crt'  - Which represents the trusted CA to verify remote source. - 'tls.crt' - Which represents the public key certificate. - 'tls.key' - Which represents the private key matching the public key certificate. (see [below for nested schema](#nestedatt--specs--ingress--to_ports--terminating_tls--secret))
+- `secret` (Attributes) Secret is the secret that contains the certificates and private key forthe TLS context.By default, Cilium will search in this secret for the following items: - 'ca.crt'  - Which represents the trusted CA to verify remote source. - 'tls.crt' - Which represents the public key certificate. - 'tls.key' - Which represents the private key matching the public key               certificate. (see [below for nested schema](#nestedatt--specs--ingress--to_ports--terminating_tls--secret))

 Optional:

-- `certificate` (String) Certificate is the file name or k8s secret item name for the certificate chain.
+- `certificate` (String) Certificate is the file name or k8s secret item name for the certificatechain.
 If omitted, 'tls.crt' is assumed, if it exists.
-If given, the item must exist.
+If given, theitem must exist.
-- `private_key` (String) PrivateKey is the file name or k8s secret item name for the private key matching the certificate chain.
-If omitted, 'tls.key' is assumed, if it exists.
+- `private_key` (String) PrivateKey is the file name or k8s secret item name for the private keymatching the certificate chain.
+If omitted, 'tls.key' is assumed, if itexists.
 If given, the item must exist.
-- `trusted_ca` (String) TrustedCA is the file name or k8s secret item name for the trusted CA. If omitted, 'ca.crt' is assumed, if it exists.
-If given, the item must exist.
+- `trusted_ca` (String) TrustedCA is the file name or k8s secret item name for the trusted CA.If omitted, 'ca.crt' is assumed, if it exists.
+If given, the item mustexist.

 <a id="nestedatt--specs--ingress--to_ports--terminating_tls--secret"></a>
 ### Nested Schema for `specs.ingress.to_ports.terminating_tls.secret`